Garden Visits and House Guided Tours

 Planning Your Visit

 House tours are at 2pm (the house can only be viewed on a guided tour basis).
-Tours last approximately 1 hour, with another 1 hour for tea, coffee and homemade cake and biscuits.
+Tours last approximately 1 hour.
 The garden is operated on an honesty box basis with a suggested donation of £3.
-House tours including refreshments are £10.
+House tours are £7

 Group Visits To Trereife